PaullikeAI/SQL_101/README.md

 This workbook covers the many data types used in SQL from common ones such as TEXT and INTEGER to more niche ones such as SERIAL and ARRAY.

+<a href="https://github.com/PaullikeAI/SQL_101/blob/main/7.%20Math%20Functions%20-%20ABS%2C%20ROUND%2C%20RANDOM%2C%20TOTAL%2C%20SQRT%2C%20SQUARE%2C%20CEILING%2C%20FLOOR%2C%20POWER%2C%20EXP%2C%20LOG%2C%20MOD%2C%20COS%2C%20SIN%2C%20TAN%2C%20PI.ipynb">7.
+Math Functions - ABS, ROUND, RANDOM, TOTAL, SQRT, SQUARE, CEILING, FLOOR, POWER, EXP, LOG, MOD, COS, SIN, TAN, PI</a>

+This workbook covers the most commonly used math functions, as well as many other useful ones, such as the trigonometry trio (Sin, Cos, Tan), Pi, Exp, Log and more.

 **Enjoy and please suggest any improvements to the curriculum you can think of.**

-*All words are my own.
-No LLMs were used to write any of the explantions.*